mozilla/elasticutils/docs/queries.rst

 ..
 Note::

-   Don't use Python's ``len`` built-in on the `S` instance if you want the number of documents in your index that matches your search.
+   Don't use Python's ``len`` built-in on the `S` instance if you want the total number of documents in your index that matches your search.

    This::